 Where does SRP water come from?

 At the highest elevations in northeastern Arizona, water travels through the SRP watershed made up of forests and valleys.
-As the water travels, it replenishes our forests and takes on essential nutrients before flowing into SRP’s seven reservoirs.
-The water flows down the Salt and Verde rivers, powering SRP’s Salt River hydroelectric pumps with sustainable energy and finally ending up in SRP’s canal system.
-Once in the canal system, the water is used for multiple applications, including:
+As the water travels, it replenishes our forests and takes on essential nutrients.
+It then flows into SRP’s seven reservoirs, or lakes, as you may call them.

-- Recharging Valley aquifers by water banking into the New River-Agua Fria River Underground Storage Project and the Granite Reef Underground Storage Project
+- Refilling water storage sites underground called aquifers, also known as water banking.
+This includes New River-Agua Fria River Underground Storage Project and the Granite Reef Underground Storage Project

 - Flood irrigation in Phoenix for SRP’s agricultural, commercial and residential customers